wifisensing/PicoScenes-github-pages/pages/mydoc/channels.md

 ### For SDR Devices

-1. If you want to user SDR <SDR_ID> to receive frames at a 20 MHz bandwidth channel, for example 2412 MHz:
+1. If you want to use SDR <SDR_ID> to receive frames at a 20 MHz bandwidth channel, for example 2412 MHz:

 ```bash
 PicoScenes "-d debug -i SDR_ID --freq 2412 -preset RX_CBW_20 --mode logger"
 ```

-2. If you want to user SDR <SDR_ID> to receive frames at a 40 MHz bandwidth channel, for example the 5180 MHz channel centered at 5190 MHz:
+2. If you want to use SDR <SDR_ID> to receive frames at a 40 MHz bandwidth channel, for example the 5180 MHz channel centered at 5190 MHz:

 ```bash
 PicoScenes "-d debug -i SDR_ID --freq 5190 -preset RX_CBW_40 --mode logger"
 ```

-3. If you want to user SDR <SDR_ID> to receive frames at a 80 MHz bandwidth channel, for example the 5180 MHz channel centered at 5210 MHz:
+3. If you want to use SDR <SDR_ID> to receive frames at a 80 MHz bandwidth channel, for example the 5180 MHz channel centered at 5210 MHz:

 ```bash
 PicoScenes "-d debug -i SDR_ID --freq 5210 -preset RX_CBW_80 --mode logger"
 ```

-4. If you want to user SDR <SDR_ID> to receive frames at a 160 MHz bandwidth channel, for example the 5180 MHz channel centered at 5250 MHz:
+4. If you want to use SDR <SDR_ID> to receive frames at a 160 MHz bandwidth channel, for example the 5180 MHz channel centered at 5250 MHz:

 ```bash
 PicoScenes "-d debug -i SDR_ID --freq 5250 -preset RX_CBW_160 --mode logger"